Please note any questions relating to PAA are answered in our Guidance for Personalised Assessment Arrangements.

-Items of value can be taken into the examination hall but must be placed inside a sealable clear plastic wallet (available for sale at the exam venue).
+Items of value can be taken into the examination hall but must be placed inside a sealable clear plastic wallet.
 The wallet must be sealed and placed on the floor underneath your desk.
 You are not permitted to enter the wallet during the examination.
 You must not bring items such as laptops to the exam halls.
 For examinations held on campus you will be required to leave your bag and coat in a designated area as instructed by the invigilator.
 You are not allowed to wear hats or headwear of a non-religious nature, these should be left in the cloakroom.

 Mobile phones must be switched off and should be placed inside the clear plastic wallet which may be taken into the examination hall.
 It is an examination offence to have a mobile phone on your person during an examination.
 The venue will be monitored for mobile phone signals and the detector will identify and locate any mobile phone that is switched on even if it is switched to silent.